A forward-thinking environment for forward-thinking businesses

 From reducing project siting costs and grid connection times to improving access to skilled labor and markets, low-carbon fuel producers choose British Columbia (B.C.) for many reasons:

-- Surplus power: our generation capacity will increase by 1,100 MW to 13,100 MW in 2025, ensuring a steady supply of energy with capacity earmarked for low carbon fuel producers
+- Available power: our generation capacity will increase by 1,100 MW to 13,100 MW in 2025, ensuring a steady supply of energy with capacity earmarked for low carbon fuel producers

 - Clean, renewable sources: 98% is from hydroelectricity